knetikmedia/knetikcloud-ruby-client/README.md

 opts = {
   client_secret: "client_secret_example", # String | The secret key of the client.
 Used only with a grant_type of client_credentials
   username: "username_example", # String | The username of the client.
 Used only with a grant_type of password
-  password: "password_example" # String | The password of the client.
-Used only with a grant_type of password }
+  password: "password_example", # String | The password of the client.
+Used only with a grant_type of password
+  token: "token_example", # String | The 3rd party authentication token.
+Used only with a grant_type of facebook, google, etc (social plugins)
+  refresh_token: "refresh_token_example" # String | The refresh token obtained during prior authentication.
+Used only with a grant_type of refresh_token
+}

 begin